Hawker Hurricane PZ865: History

 Named The Last of the Many serial number PZ865 first flew at Langley, Buckinghamshire on 22 July 1944.
 Instead of being allocated to the RAF, it was retained by its manufacturer, Hawker Aircraft for trials work.

 It moved in 1950 to the Hawker factory at Dunsfold Aerodrome and it was given the civil registration G-AMAU on 1 May 1950.
 It was flown into second place at the 1950 King's Cup Air Race by Group Captain Peter Townsend.
 At this time it was painted in Hawker Aircraft's dark blue colour scheme with gold lettering and lining.
 It was used as a chase plane during the P.1127 flight trials.
 The aircraft also appeared in the Battle of Britain film in 1968.

 In 1972 the aircraft was refurbished and presented by Hawker's successor company, Hawker Siddeley, to the Royal Air Force's Battle of Britain Memorial Flight then based at RAF Coltishall, reverting to its RAF serial as identity.

-Formerly painted as code JX-E to represent "Night Reaper" flown by 1 Squadron fighter ace Flt Lt Karel Kuttelwascher DFC during night intruder operations from RAF Tangmere, In 2010 the Battle of Britain Memorial Flight began a rebuild of Hawker Hurricane PZ865 which will now wear a new colour scheme, faithfully replicating Hurricane Mk IIC HW840, coded ‘EG-S’, of 34 Squadron, South East Asia Command during 1944, the personal aircraft of Canadian pilot, Flight Lieutenant Jimmy Whalen DFC.
+Formerly painted as code JX-E to represent "Night Reaper" flown by 1 Squadron fighter ace Flt Lt Karel Kuttelwascher DFC during night intruder operations from RAF Tangmere, In 2010 the Battle of Britain Memorial Flight began a rebuild of Hawker Hurricane PZ865 wearing a new colour scheme, faithfully replicating Hurricane Mk IIC HW840, coded ‘EG-S’, of 34 Squadron, South East Asia Command during 1944, the personal aircraft of Canadian pilot, Flight Lieutenant Jimmy Whalen DFC.
+In 2020 PZ865's livery was again changed, this time painted all black with the codes ZY-V, representing 247 night fighter squadron.